 This course provides a framework for understanding the global expansion of media and entertainment companies.
-It looks into the impact on the U.S. economy due to the significant export growth of American leisure products and services.
-Students analyze several leading entertainment and media multinational companies, and examine the development of their businesses within the major world economic zones.
+It examines the economic impact of the significant growth in exports of U.S. leisure products and services, and analyzes the strategies of several leading entertainment and media multinationals as well as the development of their entertainment businesses within the major world economic zones.

 Sports Marketing

 MKTG-UB 47 2 units.

 This course provides an overview of sports marketing as a component of a fully integrated marketing communication strategy.
 Students study the history and contemporary application of sports marketing as a method to achieve goals.
 The curriculum addresses corporate as well as sporting property use of sports marketing strategies to achieve business objectives.
 The course examines strategies that address critical business constituencies, consumers, trade factors, employees, and the financial community.
-Also covered are sports marketing within the context of special sporting event sponsorships, professional sports teams as well as governing organizations, sports media (broadcast, print, and Internet), licensing, and hospitality.
+Also covered are sports marketing strategies within the context of special sporting event sponsorships, professional sports teams, as well as governing organizations, sports media (broadcast, print, and Internet), licensing, and hospitality.

-Business of Producing
+The Business of Producing

 MKTG-UB 49 2 units.

+This course is designed to provide

-This is a specialized EMT course that provides students with a framework for understanding the dynamics of producing (as a business profession), creating a finished creative product in the entertainment and media industries, developing a business model, and generating an income stream to repay and provide investors with a profit.
-The course explores script selection, finance, budgeting, timetable development, team building, talent selection, sales, contract and union negotiation, regulations, technology, and other relevant core competencies.
-Craft and Commerce of Cinema: Tribeca Film Festival MKTG-UB 51 2 units.
+students with a framework for understanding the dynamics of producing as a business, from the basics of pitching a creative idea to making it work.
+The course covers producing for a broadcast network, cable, pay television, and film studios, including content development, creative decisions, talent selection, contract negotiation, regulations, technology, storytelling skills, and other relevant core competencies that are necessary for success as a producer.

+Craft and Commerce of Cinema: Tribeca Film Festival

+MKTG-UB 51 2 units.
+This is a specialized EMT course, designed in coordination with the Tribeca Film Festival board, that provides students with a framework for understanding the dynamics of the independent film industry and how producers and directors are able to utilize the infrastructure of the Festival to bring their work to market.
+Students are selected for this course on the basis of essays, internships, industry work experience, and career focus.
+In the classroom, students meet with key business and creative executives from the Festival for discussions.
+The talks and assignments prepare students for film screenings and participation in panels during the two-week period of the

+Pricing

+MKTG-UB 53 3 units.
+Prerequisite: MKTG-UB 1.

+Tribeca Film Festival.